 Patients requiring less intensive therapy are admitted to one of two dedicated haemato-oncology wards: Walter Stevenson Ward and Donal Hollywood Ward.
 Patients with a wide range of haematological conditions such as lymphoma, myeloma or myelodysplasia are cared for on this service.

 An increasing amount of treatment for haematological cancers is delivered in the day-ward setting on an intermittent basis over several months.
 Treatment is administered by trained chemotherapy nurses.
 Clinical nurse specialists are linked to each service to ensure that patients are fully educated about the management of any side-effects of treatment.

-Finally, we encourage enrolment in clinical trials and are supported by an active Clinical Trials Unit.
+We encourage enrolment in clinical trials and are supported by an active clinical trials unit.
 This ensures that patients have early access to new treatment options, which may not yet be licensed for routine use.